barnesv17/Handi-Map/README.md

 <a name="com"/>

 ## Communication
-Please contact any group members to be added to the project's GroupMe.
+Please contact any group member to be added to the project's GroupMe.

 <a name="cod"/>